Robin: Year One: Continuity

 The story takes place after the events of Batman: Dark Victory.
 The Gauntlet leads directly into Robin: Year One and can be read directly after Dark Victory.

-However, since Robin: Year One was written before the aforementioned storyline and its predecessor, Batman: The Long Halloween, some aspects of the story are rendered non-canonical such as Gordon being only a Captain and Two-Face's backstory being slightly different.
+Robin: Year One revisits several events previously established (also by Chuck Dixon) in Robin #0, in connection with the 1994 Zero Hour: Crisis in Time! crossover.
+However, since Batman: Dark Victory and its predecessor, Batman: The Long Halloween changed the early continuity of Batman only subsequent to Zero Hours release, some aspects of Robin: Year One are inconsistent with its "prequels", such as Gordon being only a Captain, and Two-Face's backstory being slightly different.

 The story was created by the same creative team that later worked on Batgirl: Year One and Nightwing: Year One.

 Critical reaction

 Collected Editions reviews praised "Robin: Year One" for emphasizing the growing bond between Batman, Alfred, and Robin, rather than simply retelling the story of Dick Grayson's earliest adventures as Batman's sidekick.
-The website also commends the efforts of Javier Pulido and Robert Campanella to mesh their styles with that of Tim Sale in his work with Batman: Dark Victory.
-Craig Lemon from Comics Bulletin points out the novel's poor comparison with Batman: Year One, stating that the author's approach to the story is very bright and cartoon-like.
-Lemon also criticizes the sudden, dark change in style near the end of the story when Robin is nearly killed by Two-Face.
-Although he admits that the change in style could have succeeded, Lemon says that the intended effect was absent due to the failure to match the story's mood with the appropriate art style.